roblabla/reproduce-boom/README.md

 This repository reproduces a crash in LLVM.

+To reproduce:

-To reproduce, on a windows machine:
+- Get a windows machine
 - Install rustup
 - Run `cargo run --release`